 The ingredients of the Ve.n.to cocktail

-Creating the honey syrup is fast and easy.
-The only thing you have to consider is that it has to cool down before you actually can use it.
+The one thing you should remember is that it has to cool down before you actually can use it.
 So it makes sense to prepare it the day before you want to use it for the Ve.n.to. cocktail.

 - 1.5 oz Smooth white Grappa